You Are My Friend: Covers

 One of the covers of the song was from singer Sylvester, recorded in San Francisco for his live album Living Proof.
-During the song, Sylvester was joined by The Weather Girls, who started off as Sylvester's backup singers, Two Tons Of Fun.
-While he dedicated the song to LaBelle, it was clear that it was a love about him and The Weather Girls.
-That same year, disco group Kenny & Friends did a dance version of the song.
+During the song, Sylvester was joined by the Weather Girls, who started off as Sylvester's backup singers, Two Tons Of Fun.
 In 2003 gospel singer Shirley Caesar recorded the song for her album Shirley Caesar & Friends which featured Patti LaBelle on the recording.
-Faith Evans did a live version paying tribute to LaBelle in 2001.
 LaBelle re-recorded the song for her album The Gospel According to Patti LaBelle, in 2006, as a tribute to her deceased collaborator, James Ellison.